KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when an operation is performed on a disposed object.

-    throw [System.ObjectDisposedException]::New("an operation is performed on a disposed object.")
+    throw [System.ObjectDisposedException]::New('an operation is performed on a disposed object.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ObjectDisposedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ObjectDisposedException.aspx)